 Eating out is often done in open-air cafes, with just a roof to keep off tropical rainfall, and overhead fans to ameliorate the heat .
 Reminds me a bit of rock festival catering.
 The food can be quite tasty.
 I have read one would be wise to avoid ice and salads.
 In Muslim countries toilet paper is not traditional; a hose is often provided in the lavatory instead, so if the cook doesn’t wash his hands thoroughly …!

 Outside my window, they are tearing down a couple of hills for sand and gravel, I think.
 A great pity, as the local wildlife is quite charming.
 When they’re gone, you can’t just put them back again.
 I saw an iguana and a monkey climbing a tree in the back-garden.
 Very warm and humid here, so you need air-conditioning if you are European and need to think straight occasionally.

 I don’t mind the heat _too_ much, but I resent having to wash two or three times day just to remain decent.
 It’s a chore, for an Irish farmboy.
 Regardless, ever since HK Express now flies to Bangkok which makes it quite easy to get here, I recommend my friends and folks to come explore.
 There’s tons to do and for cheap, as long as you can withstand the heat.

 I have also had to concoct an insect repellent, as I’m afraid of malaria and dengue fever.
 Some relatives of my travelling companions have caught the latter recently, so it’s no joke.
-Citronella (mixed with olive oil for spreading on the skin) is reputed to work.
+Citronella (mixed with olive oil for spreading on the skin or you can use under eye masks) is reputed to work.
 Also using unscented toiletries, wearing light-coloured clothes, and washing the latter with unscented soap powder.
 Here’s hoping!